Allegheny-Computer-Science-100-F2019/cs100-F2019-lab1-starter/README.md

 [GatorGrader](https://github.com/GatorEducator/gatorgrader) automatically
 assesses:

-- Repository has at least 10 commit(s)
+- Repository has at least 5 commit(s) beyond the specified threshold
 - The DisplayOutput.java in src/main/java/labone has at least 2 multiple-line Java comment(s)
 - The DisplayOutput.java in src/main/java/labone has at least 2 single-line Java comment(s)
 - The DisplayOutput.java in src/main/java/labone has exactly 0 of the `Add Your Name Here` fragment